occam-ra/occam/doc/occam-user-manual.md

 In summary, for neutral systems, disjoint models partition all the variables into non- overlapping subsets.
 For directed systems (with one DV), disjoint models partition all the IVs which affect the DV into non-overlapping subsets.

 **d.
 Chain models** AB:BC:CD:DE illustrates the idea of a chain model.
 All components have two variables, and every component, except for the ends, overlaps the component to the left with one variable and the component to the right with the other.
 Chain model searches are not searches in the sense of starting with a model and going either up or down the lattice.
 Occam simply generates and evaluates all chain models.
-Chain models have been used

-Occam User’s Manual 3/13/2017 11

-for studies on the use of RA to prestructure genetic algorithm genomes.
+Chain models have been used for studies on the use of RA to prestructure genetic algorithm genomes.
 One could compare all lineal causal chains, of form A → B → C → D, by using chain models.

 **Search Direction** The default direction is up for both directed and neutral systems.
 For some purposes one might wish to do downward searches.
 The Search Direction should not be confused with the Reference Model.
 Model assessments depend on the Reference Model, not on the Search Direction.